tjbencomo/ngs-pipeline/README.md

 tumor-only individual sample.
 Samples can be divided into multiple read groups (see `units.csv`) or one pair of FASTQ files per sample.

+You'll also need a BED file with a list of target regions.
+For WES this is usually the capture kit regions.
+For WGS this can be the entire genome or a whitelist file that excludes problematic regions.
+A WGS calling region file is available in the GATK Resource Bundle (it will need to be converted from interval_list format to BED format).

 ## Software
 Snakemake is required to run the pipeline.
 It is recommended users have Singularity installed to take advantage of preconfigured Docker containers for full reproducibility.
 If you